LeoHsiao1/pyexiv2/docs/Tutorial.md

     >>> img.close()
     ```
     - Use `img.modify_exif()` and `img.modify_iptc()` in the same way.
 - If you try to modify a non-standard tag, you may cause an exception.
-Such as below:
+For example:
     ```py
     >>> img.modify_exif({'Exif.Image.mytag001': 'test'})    # Failed
     RuntimeError: Invalid tag name or ifdId `mytag001', ifdId 1